Now that you're a Google Workspace expert, explore these ways to...

 Let Gmail sort and prioritize your email into categories, such as Important and unread.

-- At the top right, click Settings .
+- To configure your inbox, go to the top right, then click Settings .

 - Make sure that you have a working microphone built in to your device or connected externally.

 - Place your cursor where you want the text.

 - Click Speak and speak your text.

 Speak clearly and at a normal volume and pace, noting any punctuation, spacing, or formatting, such as comma, new paragraph, or bold.
 You can even say words for images, such as smiley face.

 For a list of all voice commands, supported languages, and troubleshooting, see Type with your voice.